iamrakesh28/federated-learning/README.md

 cd client
 python3 main.py
 ```
 The client will ask for `Client Id` and `Dataset Range`.
-You can provide any string for the Id as the server doesn't perform authenication on the client for now. </br>
+You can provide any string for the Id as the server doesn't perform authentication on the client for now. </br>
 For the datasets, provide two space separated integers between `1` and `12` (inclusive) and first integer should be less than or equal to the second integer.
 There are `60,000` samples in the MNIST training set and `NUM_IMAGES_TRAIN` is set to `5,000`.
 If you enter two valid integers `l` and `r`, the client will train on samples from `(l - 1) x 5,000 to r x 5,000` (0-based indexing).

 <p align="center">